Build a Git PR Review agent using Google Agent Development Kit

 "Authorization": f"Bearer {GITHUB_TOKEN}",

-"X-MCP-Toolsets": "all",
+"X-MCP-Toolsets": "repos,pull_requests",

 "Accept": "application/json, text/event-stream"